OUR EXPERTISES > PRIVATE CLIENTS & FAMILIES

 To legally become a permanent Spanish resident, you need to secure three things:

-If you meet the Spanish residency requirements you will need to pay a Wealth Tax that is measured on the assets that you own in Spain rather than your income and includes things such as property, savings, investments, art, jewellery, furniture, cars and boats etc. The Spanish wealth tax will only affect you if you have assets in Spain worth over €700,000 per person.
+If you meet the Spanish residency requirements you will need to pay a Wealth Tax that is measured on the assets that you own worldwide rather than your income and includes things such as property, savings, investments, art, jewellery, furniture, cars and boats etc. The Spanish wealth tax will only affect you if you have assets in Spain worth over €700,000 per person.
 The rate you pay will depend on the area in which your assets are located and can range from between 0.2% to 3.5%.

 Residents in Spain can also get an additional allowance of up to €300,000, which can be offset against the value of their main home (not including properties owned through corporate structures – see our pages on Buying Spanish property through a company).